 Additionally, traditional spaces like large conference rooms can be rethought.
 Many open-plan offices have gotten rid of private offices.
 This can help company spirit, of course, by bringing down barriers and letting the different levels of management open to all the workers on the floor.

 Open-plan offices don’t need to be an employee’s worst nightmare if the fitout and design were reactive and sensitive enough to your business needs.
-Your office is one of the most important investments of all, when in business.
+Your Office Design is one of the most important investments of all, when in business.
 It’s the brain and core of your whole operation.
 So, make sure to allow you, and your employees, to work in the best way possible in an office that truly suits what you need to succeed.